Go to main content

 Moving to Sweden to start a business

-If you are a foreign citizen and want to start your own business in Sweden, the rules that apply vary depending on whether you are an EU/EEA citizen or a citizen of a non-EU/EEA country.
+If you are a foreign citizen and want to start a company in Sweden, different rules apply depending on whether you are a citizen of another EU/EEA country or a citizen of a country outside the EU/EEA.

 1. Decide on the business type